-This week my answers to your questions on mortgages, pensions, bank accounts, savings an credit cards.
+This week my answers to your questions on Avios points, pensions, bank accounts, savings and credit cards.

 I love hearing from you, whether it’s on the blog, social media, YouTube or on email.
 Often you’re asking me questions about your finances, and I’m always glad to help if I have the time.